AustralianBioCommons/how-to-guides/stacks_workflows/stacks.md

 ### Create or amend a population map

 For more information about the population map format, see the Stacks manual.
+The first column should contain sample names, and the second column should contain the population type.

 To create a population map in Galaxy: